samvera/samvera.github.io/pages/samvera/developer_resources/collections/hyrax_2.1/nesting-faq.md

 ### Is there a limit to how deep the nesting can go?

 The depth of nesting is limited.
 By default the limit is set to 5.
-You can modify the limit by...

-<b style='padding-left: 30px; color: purple; font-size: 1.3em;'>TODO: how to change limit?</b>
+It is defined in the hyrax engine in `config/initializers/samvera-nesting_indexer_initializer.rb` by config `config.maximum_nesting_depth = 5`.
+You can override this to set a different maximum_nesting_depth.

 ### Can a collection be its own descendant?